-- Corn was planted in 38-in.-wide rows on Mar.
-21, 2017, was fully emerged on Mar.
-28, and reached physiological maturity (PM) on July 17, or 111 days after emergence (DAE). - Soybean was planted in 30-in.-wide rows on Apr.
-21, 2017, was fully emerged on Apr.
-28, and reached PM on Sept.
-10, or 135 DAE. - Cotton was planted in 30-in.-wide rows on Apr.
-22, 2017, was fully emerged on May 1, and reached PM on Sept.
-10, or 132 DAE. - All study sites were irrigated by the furrow method to maintain soil water content in the upper 12 in. of soil at >65% plant available water. - Eddy covariance methodology was used to measure CO2 and water fluxes between the atmosphere and land surface in all fields (click here for a link to details about the setup and use of a network of towers throughout the Delta to quantify carbon and water fluxes in the Lower Miss.
-River Basin). - In general, there were only minor differences in the air temperatures above the canopies of the three crops. - Compared to soybean and cotton, soil temperatures under corn remained cooler throughout the growing season.
+- All study sites were irrigated by the furrow method to maintain soil water content in the upper 12 in. of soil at >65% plant available water. - Eddy covariance methodology was used to measure CO2 and water fluxes between the atmosphere and land surface in all fields [click here to access an article with details about the setup and use of a network of towers throughout the Delta to quantify C and water fluxes in the Lower Miss.
+River Basin]. - In general, there were only minor differences in the air temperatures above the canopies of the three crops. - Compared to soybean and cotton, soil temperatures under corn remained cooler throughout the growing season.
 Soil temperatures under cotton were the hottest and soil temperatures under soybean were intermediate to those under corn and cotton.
-This was likely related to early-season corn leaf area index (LAI) being the greatest and cotton LAI being the lowest.
-The LAI of crop plants in a cropping system has the most influence on NEE. - All three crops were a net sink for CO2: corn, soybean, and cotton fixed -31,331, -23,563, and -8,856 kg CO2 per ha in exchange for 483, 552, and 367 mm of ET, respectively (negative values for fixed CO2 show that CO2 fixed in the plant is removed from the atmosphere). - Corn grain yield averaged 203.7 bu/acre, soybean seed yield averaged 71.1 bu/acre, and cotton lint yield averaged 1124 lb/acre. - Daily biomass accumulation was highest in corn, followed by soybean, and least in cotton. - Highest NEE was in corn, followed by soybean followed by cotton.
+This was likely related to earlyseason corn leaf area index [LAI] being the greatest and cotton LAI being the lowest.
+The LAI of crop plants in a cropping system has the most influence on NEE. - All three crops were a net sink for CO2: corn, soybean, and cotton fixed -31,331, -23,563, and -8,856 kg CO2 per ha in exchange for 483, 552, and 367 mm of ET, respectively [negative values for fixed CO2 show that CO2 fixed in the plant is removed from the atmosphere]. - Corn grain yield averaged 203.7 bu/acre, soybean seed yield averaged 71.1 bu/acre, and cotton lint yield averaged 1124 lb/acre. - Daily biomass accumulation was highest in corn, followed by soybean, and least in cotton. - Highest NEE was in corn, followed by soybean followed by cotton.
 Seasonal NEE estimated for cotton was 72% less than that for corn and 62% less than that for soybean.
-Thus, corn, the C_4 crop, fixed more CO_2 for a given amount of resources than did the C_3 crops soybean and cotton.
+Thus, corn, the C_4 crop, fixed more CO_2 for a given amount of resources than did the C_3 crops soybean and cotton. - Maximum ET from corn, soybean, and cotton was 0.252, 0.26, and 0.224 in./day, respectively.
+Whole season ET for corn, soybean, and cotton was 19.0, 21.7, and 14.5 in., respectively.
+The lower cotton ET was due to its lower LAI compared to soybean and corn. - Half-hour estimates of ET from all crops were most correlated with solar radiation $[R^2 = 0.77]$ vs. air temperature $[R^2 = 0.34]$ and vapor pressure deficit $[R^2 = 0.53]$ in this study that was conducted in the sub-humid climate of the Delta. - Overall, daily EWUE in all three crops followed the LAI growth patterns.
+Higher rates of EWUE were achieved in all three crops during the peak LAI stages of those crops. - The EWUE in corn [53 kg CO2/ha per mm of ET] was greater than that of soybean [43 kg CO2/ha per mm of ET] which was greater than that of cotton [24 kg CO2/ha per mm of ET].